SuperMayo/EconData/README.md

-# Datasets
+# EconData
-Non comprehensive list of datasets in the nature.
+(Non) comprehensive list of economics-related datasets available in nature.

 *Spot an error?
 Want to add a source?
 Feel free to make a pull request !*